bitcoin-s/bitcoin-s/docs/config/configuration.md

         # whether to have p2p peers relay us unconfirmed txs
         relay = false

+        # how often we run health checks for our peers
+        health-check-interval = 1 minutes

-        # if a node doesn't send a message in this time frame
+        # if the peer does not send us a message within this duration
-        # we disconnect them and try to connect to a new peer
+        # we disconnect it for inactivity
-        inactivity-timeout = 5 minutes
+        peer-timeout = 20 minute
     }

     proxy {